Cessna 188 Pacific rescue

-On 22 December 1978, a small Cessna 188 aircraft, piloted by Jay Prochnow, became lost over the Pacific Ocean.
+On 22 December 1978, a Cessna 188 aircraft, flown by an American private pilot, became lost over the Pacific Ocean.
 The only other aircraft in the area that was able to assist was a commercial Air New Zealand flight.
-After several hours of searching, the crew of the Air New Zealand flight located the lost Cessna and led it to Norfolk Island, where the plane landed safely.
+After several hours of searching, the crew of the commercial flight located the lost Cessna and helped it reach Norfolk Island, where the plane landed safely.

 The incident

-Jay Prochnow, a retired US Navy pilot, was delivering a Cessna 188 from the United States to Australia.
+Jay Prochnow, a retired United States Navy pilot, was delivering a Cessna 188 from the United States to Australia.
 Prochnow had a colleague who was flying another Cessna 188 alongside him.
 The long trip would be completed in four stages.
 On the morning of 20 December, both pilots took off from Pago Pago.
 His colleague crashed on takeoff but was unharmed.
 Prochnow landed and set out the following day to Norfolk Island.

-When Prochnow arrived at the region where he believed Norfolk Island was, he was unable to see the island.
+When Prochnow believed he was approaching Norfolk Island, he was unable to see the island.
 He informed Air Traffic Control (ATC), but at this point, there was no immediate danger.
 He continued searching; after locating more homing beacons from other islands, he realised his automatic direction finder had malfunctioned and he was now lost somewhere over the Pacific Ocean.
 He alerted ATC and declared an emergency.